 - Try to avoid telling your teen what to do.
 Instead, listen closely and you may discover more about the issues causing the problems.

-- If there is a close friend or family member your teen is close to and comfortable with, you might suggest your teen talk with this person about his or her concerns.
+- If there is a close friend or family member your teen is close to and comfortable with, you might suggest your teen talk with this person about their concerns.

 If you feel overwhelmed or unable to reach your teen, or if you continue to be concerned, seek help from a qualified health care professional.